dotnet/standard/docs/netstandard-20/packaging.md

 1. If multiple packages provide the same assembly but in different versions, we should unify them to the highest version.
-2. If multiple packages provide the same version of an assembly and version, we should prefer the ones coming from a package marked as a *platform package*.
-   If no such package exist, it should result in build time warning or even an error.
+2. If multiple packages provide the same version of an assembly, we should prefer the ones coming from a package marked as a *platform package*.
+If no such package exist, it should result in a build time warning or even an error.

 We currently don't have the notion of a platform package, but intuitively these are packages like `NETStandard.Library` and `Microsoft.NETCore.App`.
-It's likely that these packages already have to provide static MSBuild metadata that specifies which TFMs it provides.
+It's likely that these packages already have to provide static MSBuild metadata that specifies which target framework versions (TFVs) it provides.
 We could designate that metadata as the indicator for being a platform package.

 [netstandard-spec]: README.md